 Bong Joon Ho’s “Parasite” masterfully explores class divide in Korea, boasting the season’s most elaborate production design work by designer Lee Ha Jun.
 The exquisite mansion serves as a central character; and the home’s vertical design expresses space and division, highlighted by wood, glass, and spare furniture.

-It’s a strong season for period production design Oscar contenders, with Barbara Ling’s work on Quentin Tarantino’s “Once Upon a Time in Hollywood” standing out as a frontrunner.
-She provides a 50-year facelift to Hollywood Blvd. and Westwood Village for Tarantino’s 1969 love letter to tinseltown, and recreated the creepy Spahn Ranch in the San Fernando Valley for the Manson Family lair.
+Another standout is Barbara Ling’s work on Quentin Tarantino’s “Once Upon a Time in Hollywood.”
+She provides a 50-year face lift to Hollywood Blvd. and Westwood Village for Tarantino’s 1969 love letter to Tinseltown, and recreated the creepy Spahn Ranch in the San Fernando Valley for the Manson Family lair.

-Contenders listed in alphabetical order.
+The final five contenders are listed in alphabetical order.
 No film will be considered a frontrunner until we have seen it.

-“Once Upon a Time in Hollywood” Production Design: Barbara Ling; Set Decoration: Nancy Haigh
+“Once upon a Time in Hollywood” Production Design: Barbara Ling; Set Decoration: Nancy Haigh

 “Parasite” Production Design: Lee Ha Jun; Set Decoration: Cho Won Woo